DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 4 - Communication and Network Security.md

   * An attacker provides (injects) incorrect DNS information for a domain (FQDN) to a DNS server (updated the zone files on the primary auth server or cache servers), which then gives out that incorrect information (also known as a DNS poisoning)
     * Attacks on Primary Authoritative Servers are rare as they would be noticed quickly
     * typically the attack is on the Cache Servers
-  * DNSSEC can help in migitating this as the DNS record can be validated to come from the officially signed and registered DNS zone, and not from a rogue DNS server or other process attempting to inject malicious traffic into the data stream.
+  * DNSSEC can help in mitigating this as the DNS record can be validated to come from the officially signed and registered DNS zone, and not from a rogue DNS server or other process attempting to inject malicious traffic into the data stream.
   ![DNS Spoofing](./images/dns-spoofing.png)
 * [**Rogue DNS Server**](https://www.imperva.com/learn/application-security/dns-hijacking-redirection/)
   * can listen in on network traffic for any DNS query or specific DNS queries related to a target site